danhermes/book_factory/books/output_AI_Enh_12_23b_full_book/3_-_Chapter_3__Enhanced_Charisma_—_Better_Conversations,_Stronger_Connections.md

 The revelation was useful not just for diffusing her ire but gave her new perspective on shaping her response--one that wouldn't further fan the flames.
 It was a sobering moment underscoring how essential tone was in maintaining professional rapport.

-REAL??????

 Meanwhile, as Marva recalibrated her email, Quinn was busy constructing an innovative **Typewise** pipeline--a system that would automatically adjust the tone of internal communications based on emojis sent in team chats.
 Quinn was the kind of practical thinker who believed that humor and tone were as key in digital conversations as the text itself.

-**Typewise** — An AI-powered keyboard and text prediction tool for customer service teams.
-Users type faster with autocomplete, auto-correct, and smart replies that learn from their writing patterns to reduce errors and speed up responses.

 "Why not let emojis dictate the emotions?" she proclaimed, determination sparkling in her eyes.
-"We'll set up something where a ?? emoji shifts all responses to a more diplomatic tone, while a ?? encourages more casual language."
+"We'll set up something where a '' emoji shifts all responses to a more diplomatic tone, while a '' encourages more casual language."

 The setup was elegant; an automated Zapier pipeline would read incoming messages for emoji moods and adjust the outgoing messages accordingly.